Dionysour/MazeGenerator/README.md

-To initialize maze follow the instructions(linear size measured in maze cells, cell size and wall width in pix (enter for default value(only with linear size, cell size, wall width))) construction speed is measured in cells constructed per second
+To initialize maze run main.py and follow the instructions(linear size measured in maze cells, cell size and wall width in pix (enter for default value(only with linear size, cell size, wall width))) construction speed is measured in cells constructed per second

 When maze is initialized you can: